CQRhinoZ/DAMSE/README.md

+## Few-shot object detection for remote sensing images with direction-aware and multi-scale enhancement fusion
 ## Introduction
 This is a pytorch implementation of 《Few-shot object detection for remote sensing images with direction-aware and multi-scale enhancement fusion》(SIGSpatial 2024, under review).

 Detail information will be released after publication.